 - 1st Peter 5:6 Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time.

 It is my prayer that you will keep seeking heavenly things where Christ is.
 Set your mind and keep focused habitually on heavenly things; do not set your mind on earthly temporal things.
-I pray that God will give you A heart of compassion, kindness, humility, gentleness, and patience, which has the power to endure injustice.
-I pray that you will forgive others, and all wounds in your life will be healed in Jesus’s name.
+I pray that God will give you a heart of compassion, kindness, humility, gentleness, and patience, which has the power to endure injustice.
+I pray that you will forgive others and that all wounds in your life will be healed in Jesus’ name.
 Amen!
 Col 3

 Proverbs 3:5-6 Trust in and rely confidently on the Lord with all your heart And do not rely on your own insight or understanding.
 In all your ways know and acknowledge and recognize Him, And He will make your paths straight and smooth [removing obstacles that block your way]. ‘